Who can vote?

 How will I know an election is taking place and where I can vote?

 You will get a poll card just before an election.
 This will tell you when the election is, where you should go to vote and when the polling station is open.
-There are no elections scheduled to elect Councillors to Leeds City Council, however our Parish and Town Council Elections page holds details of any forthcoming Parish/Town Council Elections.
+There are no elections scheduled to elect Councillors to Leeds City Council until May 2015.
+Our Parish and Town Council Elections page has details of any forthcoming Parish/Town Council Elections.
+You can also find your nearest polling station by using the Where I live function on this site.

 What happens at the polling station?